 We walked from our hotel to the Arc de Triomphe, one of the most recognizable monuments of Paris aside from the Eiffel Tower.
 Take a few moments to take photos from across the street, since the Arc is so tall that you won’t get a great angle from right out front.
 It’s actually on a little island in the middle of a roundabout, so you have to cross from underground to access the entrance.
 As you ascend each level of the Arc, you’ll find a few displays talking about its history.
 Get to the top and take in a beautiful 360 morning view of the city.

 Arc du Triomphe sits at the start of the most famous street for shopping in Paris, Champs Elysee.
 It’s the Rodeo Drive of Paris, where you’ll find high fashion boutiques from brands like Louis Vuitton, Gucci, Cartier and more.
 Even if you don’t end up buying anything, it’s incredibly fun to window shop here.
 The actual window displays are akin to museum exhibits showing off the latest trends and styles from each brand and fashion house.

 I will go ahead and take the opportunity to say this: if you’re ever going to buy a designer bag, Paris is the place to do it.
 Prices for most brands are cheaper in Euro, even after the conversion, plus you’ll get the tax refund!

 I discovered this area from a blog post about the most Instagrammable places in Paris, and it really is a fantastic little area to walk along.
-It’s across the Seine River from the Eiffel Tower and gives you a great unobstructed view from the hill to take photos from.
+It’s across the Seine River from the Eiffel Tower and gives you a great unobstructed view from the hill to take photos.
 There are a few museum exhibits within the Palais de Chaillot buildings, and gardens with fountains to stroll with a crepe or sandwich in hand from a nearby cart.
-We went both by day for photos with the tower in the background, and returned at night to see it sparkle.
+We visited during the day for photos with the tower in the background, and returned at night to see it sparkle.

 Seine River Tour